 There will be multiple self-driven layout tour opportunities during the convention.
-The Susquehannock layout tours are still a work in progress but already we have over 30 layout owners who have graciously volunteered to open their layouts for you to visit.
-In addition to the tours scheduled during convention hours we’ll have a number of layouts open for going-to-the-convention and going-home tours.
-We have a variety of scales including N, HO, S, O and G, layout sizes both large and small, and layouts both prototype-based and freelanced.
+We have over 30 layout owners who have graciously volunteered to open their layouts for you to visit.
+In addition to the tours scheduled during convention hours, we’ll have a number of layouts open for going-to-the-convention and going-home tours.
+We have a variety of scales including N, HO, O and G, layout sizes both large and small, and layouts both prototype-based and freelanced.

 Hosted by: Columbia Historic Preservation Society